Chas-Henrik/Portfolio2/README.md

 ***
 *Known problems:*
 1. Only some effort has been spent on rendering the page properly when printing the page, therefore page breaks can occur anywhere on the page when printed.
-The header & footer will be removed though.
+The header & footer has been removed though.

 *Notes:*